ZinYY/StreamingWavelet/README.md

-# Python implementation for Streaming Wavelet Operator ⚡️
+# Python Implementation for Streaming Wavelet Operator

 This is the official python implementation for the Streaming Wavelet Operator in the paper [Efficient Non-stationary Online Learning by Wavelets with Applications to Online Distribution Shift Adaptation](https://openreview.net/forum?id=KNedb3bQ4h), which **sequentially** applies wavelet transform to a sequence efficiently in an online manner (instead of recalculation in each round).

 The **speed** of the Streaming Wavelet Operator is much faster than the traditional wavelet transform for streaming data, especially for long signals, due to its use of lazy updates and bit-wise operations in the implementation.

-You can install the `StreamingWavelet` package in [https://pypi.org/project/StreamingWavelet/](https://pypi.org/project/StreamingWavelet/).

 We will first introduce the structure and requirements of the code, followed by a brief instruction for a quick start.

 ## Install:

+You can install the `StreamingWavelet` package in [https://pypi.org/project/StreamingWavelet/](https://pypi.org/project/StreamingWavelet/):

 ```
 pip install StreamingWavelet